-The HARMONY Alliance uses big data technologies to improve the treatment of seven hematologic malignancies.
+The HARMONY Alliance uses big data technologies to improve the treatment of blood cancers i.e. Hematologic Malignancies.
 These are cancers that affect the blood and lymphatic system.
 In recent decades, diagnosis and treatment of these diseases has substantially improved, but many remain incurable.
 Taken together, hematologic malignancies rank third after lung cancer and colorectal cancer in terms of age-adjusted mortality in Europe.
-In addition, they strongly contribute to loss of productivity.

 HARMONY focus: Acute Lymphoblastic Leukemia (ALL) | Acute Myeloid Leukemia (AML) | Chronic Lymphocytic Leukemia (CLL) | Multiple Myeloma (MM) | Myelodysplastic Syndromes (MDS) | Non-Hodgkin Lymphoma (NHL) | Pediatric Hematologic Malignancies

 HARMONY PLUS focus: Myeloproliferative (MPN) disorders and other Hematological Malignancies; Chronic Myeloid Leukemia (CML), Polycythaemia Vera (PV), Essential Thrombocythemia (ET), Myelofibrosis; Hodgkin’s Lymphoma, Waldenström Macroglobulinaemia and other rare blood cancers.